 If you or your spouse bought the home before you got married, there is a good chance that a portion of the home’s value constitutes a marital asset.
-If you and your spouse used income earned during your marriage to pay for the home, or if you renovated or updated the home during your marriage, then the portion of the home that was paid for with marital funds may be deemed marital property for purposes of your divorce.
+If you and your spouse used income earned during your marriage to pay for the home or renovated or updated the home during your marriage, then the portion of the home paid for with marital funds may be deemed marital property for purposes of your divorce.

 3. Do You Want to Stay in the Family Home?

 When preparing for a divorce, it is important to critically assess whether you truly want to stay in the family home.
 If you do, then you will need to make this a priority during the divorce process.
 If you do not, you will have more flexibility for dealing with your home during your divorce; and, if your spouse wants the house, you may be able to use this to your advantage during your property settlement negotiations.

 4. Does Your Spouse Want to Stay in the Family Home?

 Knowing whether your spouse wants to stay in the family home is important to make your own decisions as you move forward with your divorce preparations.
 While it may not be possible to know for sure (and depending on your circumstances, it may or may not be in your best interests to have an open discussion about this with your spouse), you can use what you do know to make a reasonable estimation of your spouse’s to own and continue living in the family home.

 5. Who Will Have Primary Custody of Your Children?

 Custody rights can be a relevant factor in deciding who should retain the family home after a divorce.
 Generally speaking (though not always), it will make sense for the parent who has primary custody to also remain in the family home.
 However, there are numerous other financial, practical, and legal issues that need to be considered.
 Parents ultimately need to make decisions based on a thorough assessment of all pertinent factors.

 6. Do You Have Other Assets that Equal (or Exceed) the Value of Your Home?